Visiok09/sol-interface/README.md

-The code you provided consists of three Solidity contracts: Logger, ILogger (interface), and Demo.
+The code consists of three Solidity contracts: Logger, ILogger (interface), and Demo.
 Here's a description of each contract:

 1.Logger: This contract maintains a mapping called payments that stores an array of payment amounts for each address.
 It provides two functions: